laminlabs/lamin-docs/docs/permissions.md

   <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/SWtpjE8nKGVMtZuy0001.png" style="width: 90%;"/>
 </div>

-To add a bot account to an instance:
+To add a bot as a collaborator to an instance:

 1. Go to the **People** tab of your organization page.
 The bot account is already listed there as a member.
 Click the three-dot menu next to it and select **Edit member's instances**, then select the instance you want the bot to collaborate on.